apsz/fetchrat/README.md

 # fetchrat

-A small python script which let's you check and download erratas for any OpenBSD version.
+A small python script which lets you check and download erratas for any OpenBSD version.